mfkhan267/jenkins_on_azure2024/deploy_webapp.md

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/050a566c-866f-419b-9eb8-9290e5cfe8ab)

-# Configure Jenkins to managed your Credentials
+# Configure Jenkins to manage your Credentials

 Let us now create our credentials and secrets within Jenkins.
 This will allow the Jenkins Pipeline jobs to connect into our Azure Account and work with Azure resources like Web App and Azure Container Registry.